Fossil fuel electricity peaks as emerging markets leapfrog to renewable energy: report | DW | 16.07.2021

-That is the finding of a report published Wednesday by environmental think tanks Carbon Tracker, in the UK, and the Council on Energy, Environment and Water (CEEW), in India.
-The researchers say that emerging markets will provide 88% of the growth in electricity demand over the next two decades and are increasingly leapfrogging polluting energy sources that are uncompetitive.
+That is the finding of a report published Wednesday by environmental think tanks Carbon Tracker, in the UK, and the Council on Energy, Environment and Water (CEEW) in India.
+The researchers say that emerging markets will provide 88% of the growth in electricity demand over the next two decades, and say these markets are increasingly leapfrogging polluting energy sources that are uncompetitive.

 Clearly fossil fuel plants haven't disappeared, said Arunabha Ghosh, CEO of CEEW and co-author of the report.
 But the new electricity capacity is "almost entirely likely to be non-fossil fuels."

-Emerging markets investing in renewable energy may be able to avoid stranded assets like coal plants that are unprofitable to run
+Emerging markets investing in renewable energy may be able to avoid stranded assets like unprofitable coal plants

 But as the cost of renewable energy plummets, that trade-off is starting to vanish.